 \section{Theoretical Guarantees of GD-COPER}

 As discussed before, COPER is based on an exhaustive search over the space of all codewords, and is hence computationally very demanding, if not infeasible.
 This section aims to prove that with more measurements GD-COPER, introduced in Section \ref{ssec:contribute}, reaches a good approximation of the solution of COPER in polynomial time.
-For simplicity of the presentation of the results, in this Section, we assume\footnote{Note that this assumption does not reduce generality of our results.
-One can easily obtain a good estimate of the norm of the signal, and normalize measurements and pretend that the signal is normalized.
-Below we clarify this claim.
-Note that with observations $ \mvec{y} = \envert{A \mvec{x}} $ we have access to $ \enVert{ \mvec{x}} $ because,
+In this section, we assume that